AkatsaZXC/lurcherbot/README.md

 Bot send message to you when someone decides to open your private property.

 To add this bot type "LurcherBot" in Telegram Messager.

+Switch working on 14 pin.
+When signal on digital pin is on 'HIGH' - door opened, 'LOW' - closed.